NidhiAtharv/avg-line-length-java/README.md

 __Goal__: Demonstrate your abilities as an engineer in test by fixing the provided average line length program (avgll)

+__NOTE__: You will need access to a UNIX/Linux system to complete this exercise.

 __Usage__:

 To find the average line length in characters, use the -c switch: